Kit list – cycling Cuba

-We fit everything in this little bag (Deuterlink) except for the 3 bottles of sunscreen we brought 🙂
+We fit everything in a compact toiletry bag except for the 3 bottles of sunscreen we brought 🙂

 There are many doctors in Cuba and healthcare is for free for Cubans.
 However there is a severe lack of medication.
 So be prepared!
 Get in touch with your doctor or pharmacist and bring what you need in emergency amounts.

 - Cure of a stomach bug